26.2. How Do You Perform a Kickstart Installation?

 - Boot the system using either local media (a CD, DVD, or a USB flash drive).
 For architecture-specific instructions, see:

-- Chapter 7, Booting the Installation on AMD64 and Intel 64 Systems for AMD64 and Intel 64 systems
+- Chapter 7, Booting the Installation on 64-bit AMD, Intel, and ARM systems for 64-bit AMD, Intel, and ARM systems

 - Chapter 12, Booting the Installation on IBM Power Systems for IBM Power Systems servers